-Data Source Data Type Population Included

-WHITE Record level Staff at acute facilities

-Staff at public long term care facilities

-REDCap Aggregate Staff at private long term care facilities

-Residents at long term care facilities
+Data Source Data Type Population Included WHITE Record level Staff at acute facilitiesStaff at public long term care facilities REDCap Aggregate Staff at private long term care facilities Residents at long term care facilities

 WHITE data were used for staff coverage rates at all acute care facilities as well as for publicly funded (owned and operated and contracted) long term care facilities, and these have been the source of this information since the 2012/13 season.
-Influenza vaccination status in the WHITE data originates from the self-reporting system through which staff members have the option to record their vaccination or vaccine declination.
-WHITE is the only source of data for reporting of influenza policy compliance for staff at these facilities, and as a result only staff with a record in WHITE were included.
+Influenza vaccination status in the WHITE data is based on self-

+June 26, 2023 1

+1 REDCap (Research Electronic Data Capture) is a secure web application for building and managing online surveys and databases; the version used for influenza coverage reporting in BC is supported by PHSA-IT; see https://projectredcap.org/software/ reporting; staff report vaccination (date and provider) or vaccine declination.
+All staff self-reports at these facilities are recorded in WHITE.
 Data on healthcare worker job descriptions are recorded in WHITE using job codes designated by Health Sector Compensation Information Systems (HSCIS).
 HSCIS codes are grouped into 162 subfamilies, which have been further collapsed into 10 job categories and 1 'other' category for the purpose of these reports.
-Data on the immunizer type are reported by staff through the self-reporting system.